successible/cleanslate/README.md

 # These are to configure Hasura

-# Can be any long, random string, like `fireboat1234aslas222ZZlsal`
+# Can be any long, random string
 HASURA_GRAPHQL_ADMIN_SECRET="XXX"
 HASURA_GRAPHQL_CORS_DOMAIN="https://mydomain.com, http://localhost:3000"
 HASURA_GRAPHQL_DATABASE_URL="XXX"